Checkride Prep 101: The Ultimate Guide for Pilots

 - Communicate: Keep the lines of communication open between you and your CFI.
 Ask for a thorough debrief of your flights to discuss strengths and weaknesses.
 On the checkride, repeat everything that you’re asked to do.
 Ask clarifying questions if you don’t understand.

 Passing your checkride is a huge achievement and something to be proud of.
 It’s the culmination of hard work, lots of time and money spent, triumphs and challenges.
-Take your checkride preparation seriously and strategically, and you’ll walk in looking like a pro.
+Treat your journey like checkride prep 101: break it into focused steps, stay consistent, and keep your mindset sharp.
+Walk in looking like a pro and ready to fly.
 Good luck!

 By Leslie Caubble, CFI/IGI